modernice/goes/event/README.md

 ### Event Bus

 The `event.Bus` interface defines a simple event bus that is accepted by all of goes' components.
-An event bus must be able to publish an subscribe to events:
+An event bus must be able to publish and subscribe to events:

 ```go
 package event